 Cullman City Schools is one of 132 school districts in the state of Alabama.
 Cullman is located just east of the intersection of Interstate 65 and US Highway 278 about halfway between Huntsville and Birmingham.
 The city of Cullman has been selected by Bloomberg Businessweek as one of the best places in Alabama to raise children.
 Cullman has also been ranked the second highest micropolitan in the nation for the past two years, according to Site Selection Magazine.

 The school system has over 3,000 students in five schools.
 The schools are Cullman High School (Grades 9-12), Cullman Middle School (Grades 7-8), East Elementary School (Grades 2-6), West Elementary School (Grades 2-6), and Cullman City Primary School (Grades K-1).
 Cullman City Schools also hosts the Cullman City Head Start Program at our Primary School.
 To access contact information for our schools, use the Our Schools link under the About Us tab.

-Our school system consistently ranks in the top school systems in College ACT scores as well as in the state of Alabama.
+Our school system consistently ranks as one of the top school systems in College ACT scores in the state of Alabama.

 Jake Johnson has been named the new principal for Cullman Middle School.
 Mr. Johnson has been serving CCS as the Career & Technical Education and Federal Programs Coordinator.
 He has also been a teacher & asst. principal at Cullman High School.
 Mr. Johnson takes over for Lane Hill who recently accepted a position at a private school in Huntsville.
 (Photo credit: The Cullman Times)